Maria Nikiforova: Early life and exile

-Born in Oleksandrivsk in 1885, Maria's father had been an officer during the Russo-Turkish War of 1877–1878.
-At the age of 16, she left home and became a wage laborer, working first as babysitter, then as a retail clerk, and ultimately as a factory worker, washing bottles in a vodka distillery.
+Born in Oleksandrivsk in 1885, Nikiforova's father had been an officer during the Russo-Turkish War of 1877–1878.
+She left home at the age of 16, having fallen in love with an "adventurer" who quickly abandoned her in the slums of Oleksandrivsk.
+To make ends meet, she became a wage laborer, working first as babysitter, then as a retail clerk, and ultimately as a factory worker, washing bottles in a vodka distillery.

-Shortly after starting work, she joined a local anarcho-communist group, which had been established in the lead up to the 1905 Revolution.
+Shortly after starting work, she joined a local anarchist communist group, which had been established in the lead up to the 1905 Revolution.
 Following a period of political probation, Nikiforova became involved in the group's campaign of "motiveless terrorism", during which she staged a number of bombings and expropriation missions, including armed robberies.
 When Nikiforova was captured, she attempted to commit suicide by blowing herself up, but the bomb failed and she was imprisoned.
 In 1908, her trial for murder and armed robbery resulted in Nikiforova being sentenced to capital punishment, although this was later commuted to life imprisonment with hard labor, due to her young age.
-She served part of her sentence in the Petropavlovsk prison in St. Petersburg before being exiled to Siberia in 1910.
+She served part of her sentence in solitary confinement in St. Petersburg's Petropavlovsk prison, before being exiled to Siberia in 1910.

 After staging a prison riot, she escaped via the Trans-Siberian Railway to Vladivostok and subsequently went on to Japan.
 A group of Chinese anarchists secured her passage to the United States, where she briefly stayed with other exiled Russian anarchists and published articles in their Russian language newspapers.
-In 1912, she joined the anarchist movement in Restoration Spain and participated in a bank robbery in Barcelona during which she was wounded and forced to clandestinely seek treatment in Paris.
+In 1912, she joined the anarchist movement in Spain and participated in a bank robbery in Barcelona during which she was wounded and forced to clandestinely seek treatment in Paris.
 Herself an intersex woman, Nikiforova also reportedly underwent a medical intervention while being treated.

 In the cafes of the French capital, Nikiforova met a number of exiled Russian artists and politicians, one of which was the Ukrainian Social-Democrat Vladimir Antonov-Ovseenko, and even became an artist herself, specializing in painting and sculpting.
 During this time, she also entered into a marriage of convenience with a Polish anarchist named Witold Brozstek, retaining her last name.
 Towards the end of 1913, she attended an anarchist conference in London, signing her name as "Marusya", a Slavic diminutive form of "Maria".
 With the outbreak of World War I, she sided with Peter Kropotkin's anti-German position, in favor of the Allied powers.
 She joined up with the French Foreign Legion and subsequently graduated as an officer from a military college.
 Nikiforova served on the Macedonian front before the outbreak of the 1917 Revolution convinced her to quit the front and return home.